2 hurt when helicopter crashes in yard of California home - KESQ

 2 hurt when helicopter crashes in yard of California home

 FRESNO, Calif.
-(AP) — Two people were hurt when a helicopter spun out of control and crashed in the front yard of a home in central California, authorities said.
+(AP) — A helicopter spun out of control and crashed in the front yard of a home in central California, hurting a pilot and passenger, authorities said.

 Two men aboard, the 47-year-old pilot and a 33-year-old passenger, were hospitalized with minor injuries, Chamalbide said.
 Nobody on the ground was hurt.

-It was a surveying helicopter on a test run, the lieutenant said.
-He did not have information about who owned the aircraft or who the occupants were working for.
+The aircraft was a surveying helicopter on a test run, the lieutenant said.
+He did not have information about who owned it or who the occupants were working for.

 “They heard a pop and then they started losing altitude — that’s as far as we know,” Chamalbide told reporters.